Giovanni Battista Caprara: Nuncio

-Due to health problems (the official reason, but actually at the request of the Empress Maria Theresa), on 6 September 1775 Caprara was appointed nuncio at Lucerne.
-In 1785 he was transferred to Vienna, where he remained until 1793.
+Due to health problems (the official reason, but actually at the request of the Empress Maria Theresa), on 6 September 1775, Caprara was appointed nuncio at Lucerne.
+In 1785, he was transferred to Vienna, where he remained until 1793.
 The papal Secretary of State (prime minister), Cardinal Francesco Saverio de Zelada (1789–1796), was dissatisfied with his conduct in Vienna.
 Caprara, with his compliant and passive nature, did not oppose the religious reforms undertaken by Joseph II, who was attempting to make the Catholic Church in his empire the tool of the state, and independent of the papacy.

-In order to end his tenure of the nunciature in Vienna in an honorable way, on 18 June 1792 Caprara was promoted Cardinal Priest by Pope Pius VI, with the titular church of Sant'Onofrio in Rome.
+In order to end his tenure of the nunciature in Vienna in an honourable way, on 18 June 1792, Caprara was promoted Cardinal Priest by Pope Pius VI, with the titular church of Sant'Onofrio in Rome.
 In Rome he was appointed a member of the Congregations of Bishops and Regulars, Propaganda, Good Government (economic affairs of the Papal States), and the Consulta (the main council of state of the Papal states and appellate tribunal), in the Roman Curia.
 He was also Protector of the Order of Carmelites.
 From 21 February 1794 to 1 June 1795 Caprara served as Chamberlain of the College of Cardinals.
 When Napoleon in 1796 conquered North Italy during the War of the First Coalition, Caprara, perhaps to protect his own estates in Bologna, took a stand in favor of the newly created Transpadane Republic even though the Napoleonic republic had in its agenda strong anticlerical measures.
-In this period he got the reputation of being a "Jacobin Cardinal".
+In this period, he got the reputation of being a "Jacobin Cardinal".
 He supported the Treaty of Tolentino in 1797 which imposed terms of surrender on the Papal States.
 He fell into complete disgrace in the eyes of Pope Pius VI.